tsvensen/GruntStart/README.md

 ## Project Goal and Future
 Provide a quick and easy solution for developers to lint and minify their code.
-The goal is to branch and extend this base setup for other starter projects such as Twitter Bootstrap, Foundation and more.
-Feel free to contribute, Pull Requests will be accepted for improvements to the base setup and framework specific branches.
+In the future GruntStart will most likely become a template for scaffolding with <code>grunt init</code>.

 Remember, this is a start.
 From here you can mold and shape it to fit your approach.

-## Learn Grunt
-Checkout the [Grunt Documentation](https://github.com/gruntjs/grunt#grunt-) and Merrick Christensen's [Grunt workflow article](http://merrickchristensen.com/articles/gruntjs-workflow.html) for a great grunt primer.

 ## Legal